 Are convenient if you need to burn a large collection of files, such as a music CD.

 Are compatible with older computers and devices like CD players and DVD players.

 Require a large amount of hard disk space to burn (as much as the capacity of the disc you are burning).

 There are many kinds of writable discs, and not all discs can be formatted in the same way.
 Refer to the following table for details on disc formatting.

 Only once.
 Information can't be deleted from this type of disc.

 Many times.
-If the disc has been formatted at least once, you can erase the disc quickly, format it, and then burn files to it again.
-For more information about erasing files from a disc, see Erase a CD or DVD.
+If the disc has been formatted at least once, you can use the Quick Format option to format it more quickly on subsequent formats.
+For more information, see Erase a CD or DVD.